ShaunFerris/Coding-Note-Taking/Project Notes - Home Organisation App.md

 Then in the globals.css file remove all the rules, leaving only the tailwind imports, then add a rule for html, body, :root that sets  height to 100%.
 Go to the tailwind config and remove the extend object that was used for the background image gradient in the demo page.

-Create new folder outside the app directory, ie top-level, called components, to house our re-useable components.
-Create top level folder called models for mogodb models and one called utils for utility functions.
+Create new folder outside the app directory, ie top-level, called components, to house our re-usable components.
+Create top level folder called models for MongoDB models and one called utils for utility functions.
 Then create a top-level file called .env and add it to the gitignore.

 At this point I also took the tailwind config and globals.css from [this](https://gist.github.com/adrianhajdin/6df61c6cd5ed052dce814a765bff9032) github gist to get started with some useful compound tailwind classes, and moved the globals.css to it's own top level styles folder.

 ## Start building pages and components
 Setup some basic filler for the home page in the app > page.js file. a title, tag line and some introduction text.
-Use tailwind styiling and the compound styles set up in the github gist that I copied.
+Use tailwind styling and the compound styles set up in the github gist that I copied.
 Edited some of the gist styling too.

 Create component file for a navbar component, give it a home themed logo from the react-icons library, and add the Nav comonent to the app > layout.js so that it will persist on any rendered page, not just the home page in app > page.jsx.